xw321/meteor-drawing-battle/README.md

 ## Demo

-TODO: demo pic/gif, video link
+You can find the video demo [here](https://youtu.be/iIFxPu_nby8) TODO: demo pic/gif, video link

 You can play around with the [demo](https://my-drawing-battle.herokuapp.com/)